A laser plasma soliton fusion scheme

-Based on the considerations above, here we provide a zeroth-order, or strawman conceptual design of our fusion scheme, which is represented by the block diagram in Figure~\ref{fig:Block diagram}.

-PIC simulations indicate that the excitation of solitons and trapping of the laser field are optimal when the ratio of plasma density to laser critical density, $\phi_0\equiv n_p/n_c$, is $\sim 0.1$, where the critical density is defined as $n_c=\pi/(r_e\lambda_s^2)$, and $r_e=e^2/m_ec^2=2.8\times 10^{-13} {\rm cm}$ is the classical electron radius.
-Assuming that the density of the deuterium-tritium plasma at the front end of the target is $n_p=5\times 10^{22}{\rm cm^3}$ and demanding $\phi_0= 0.1$, we deduce that the wavelength of $L_e$ should be $\lambda_e=47 {\rm nm}$.
-We choose $a_{0,e}=8$, and find the initial value of the trapped field in the first soliton $a_1=2$ when excited by $L_e$.
-Our aim is to achieve $a_1=800$.
-To this end, we inject a {\it coupling laser} $L_{c}$ (cf. Fig.\ref{fig:key_element} and Fig.\ref{fig:soliton_a0c_a1}).
+Based on the considerations above, here we provide a preliminary conceptual design of our fusion scheme with two numerical examples for pB and DT fusion.
+PIC simulations indicate that the excitation of solitons and trapping of the laser field are optimal when the ratio of plasma density to laser critical density, $\phi_0\equiv n_p/n_c$, is $\sim 0.1$, where the critical density is defined as $n_c=\pi/(r_e\lambda_s^2)$.